The Red List of Trains in Japan

 Current Operations & Future Prospects

-JR East has a few units and they are allocated to Senseki, Tsurumi and Nambu (branch) Lines.
-Those on Nambu Line were replaced with E127 series in 2023, but one unit remains as a spare unit, which runs when the E127 series in unavailable.
+JR East has a few units and they are allocated to Senseki and Nambu (branch) Lines.
+Those for Nambu Line between Shitte and Hama-Kawasaki were replaced with E127 series in 2023, but reinstated in 2024 due to the unreliability of the E127 series.
 Senseki Line trains were planned to be replaced with refurbished-E233 series by no earlier than 2024, but documents revealed by a trade union indicates that the plan might have been revised.

 JR West uses them for stopping services on Nara Line, and there is no plan of withdrawal at present.